What are the best IHG Rewards Club hotel points redemptions in London?

 At 55,000 points, there is now a noticeable gap between this hotel and InterContinental Park Lane and Kimpton Fitzroy at 70,000 points.
 Whilst the location is pretty dead at weekends, being just a few minutes walk from Tate Modern and St Paul’s is not bad.
 The rooms are bigger than the tiny ones at Kimpton Fitzroy whilst the location is better than InterContinental London O2.
 IHG rating: 4.5

-Best overall value (3): InterContinental London O2
+Best overall value (3): InterContinental London The O2

 This is a very nice hotel indeed, with an excellent pool too.
-The only issue is the odd location, directly behind the O2 Arena.
+The only issue is the odd location, directly behind The O2 arena.
 At 45,000 points it is EXCEPTIONAL value when you consider that the Holiday Inn Express at Victoria is 40,000 points.
 It is also worth pointing out that the Jubilee Line extension – the newest part of the system – moves a lot faster than most tube lines and the trip into Bond Street or Green Park is surprisingly quick.
-I reviewed the InterContinental O2 here.
+I reviewed the InterContinental The O2 here.
 IHG rating: 4.7

 These are the four ‘high end’ hotels in the portfolio – don’t be fooled by any of the other Crowne Plaza properties.
-In 2016 we reviewed, back to back, Park Lane and the O2.
+In 2016 we reviewed, back to back, Park Lane and The O2.
 O2 is a nicer hotel, by a long way – including an excellent pool – but you need to be happy with the location.
 Park Lane, despite the £75m refurbishment a few years ago, has uninspiring rooms.
 Kimpton Fitzroy had an £80m refurbishment recently and looks amazing, but the standard rooms are small – see our Kimpton Fitzroy review here.
 Kimpton Fitzroy is 70,000 points per night.
 Park Lane is 70,000 points per night (IHG rating 4.4).
 Crowne Plaza The City is 55,000 points (IHG rating 4.5).
-InterContinental London O2 is 45,000 points.
+InterContinental London The O2 is 45,000 points.
 (IHG rating 4.7).

 Best boutique hotel: Crowne Plaza Kensington